CianLM/SymbolicQuantumFieldTheory.jl/README.md

 This package is in active development and is not production ready.
 Feel free to reach out with suggestions/issues.

 Documentation is under construction.
-LaTeX printing in ipynb is also under construction.
+See `test.ipynb` for LaTeX printing and more example usage.

 ## Basic Syntax